easypanel-io/website/docs/05-templates/humhub/index.md

 ## Description

-HumHub is a free social network software and framework that allows you to create your own customized social network, social intranet, or enterprise application.
-It is lightweight, powerful, and user-friendly.
-With HumHub, you can communicate and collaborate with others, create spaces for different projects or groups, extend your profile, and customize the platform according to your needs.
-It is open-source, flexible, and secure, giving you full control over your data.
-HumHub also offers professional services and support for your projects.
+HumHub is a flexible open-source social network kit designed to facilitate communication and collaboration.
+It allows you to create your own customized social network, social intranet, or large social enterprise application tailored to your specific needs.
+Whether you&#39;re looking to boost your business, support your customers, educate your students, or organize your football club, HumHub provides the tools to make it happen.
+It features an intuitive user interface and a powerful module system that can be extended with third-party tools, your own creations, or existing software.
+With HumHub, you have full control over your server and data.
+The app also offers features like posts and updates, file sharing, liking and commenting, and &#39;Spaces&#39; for group communication.
+You can extend your profile, create a portfolio, connect with others, and find people with specific skills.
+With its module system, you can modify anything on HumHub according to your requirements.
+The app also supports live updates, notifications, activity streams, dashboards, user profiles, groups, directories, file sharing, public access, search functionality, and mobile readiness.

 ## Benefits

-- Open Source: HumHub is completely open-source, allowing you to take advantage of the work already done and even improve it.
-Every suggestion or help is welcome.
+- Open Source: HumHub is a completely open-source platform, allowing you to take advantage of the work already done and even improve upon it.
+It welcomes every suggestion or help.
-- Flexible: With a powerful module system, you can extend HumHub by using third-party tools, writing your own modules, or connecting existing software.
+- Flexible: HumHub is equipped with a powerful module system.
+You can extend its functionality by using third-party tools, writing your own, or connecting existing software.
-- Secure: HumHub is a self-hosted solution, which means you have full control over your server and data.
-Your data is secure and protected.
+- Secure: HumHub is a self-hosted solution that runs on almost every server.
+You are in full control of your data, ensuring your privacy and security.
-- Services: HumHub provides professional services and support for your projects.
-They don't leave you alone and help you with your HumHub implementation.
+- Customizable: With HumHub, you can create your own customized social network, social intranet, or large social enterprise application that truly fits your needs.

 ## Features

-- Social Communication: Communicate like you already do in other social networks, but with your own rules.
-Write posts, share files, like and comment just the way you want it.
+- Social Communication: Communicate like you already do in other social networks, just with your own rules.
+Write posts and updates, share files, like and comment just the way you want it.
 - Spaces: The communication in HumHub works with spaces.
-A space can be a project, a group, or a topic.
-You can invite multiple users to a space and define access rights and rules.
+A space can be anything, a project, a group or just a simple topic.
+For every space, you can invite multiple users and set up your own access rights and rules.
-- Profile Customization: Extend your profile, create your portfolio, connect with other people, find the right person with special skills, and inform your followers with updates on your own wall.
+- Digital V-Card: Extend your profile, create your portfolio, connect with other people, find the right person with special skills, inform your followers with updates on your own wall.
-- Unlimited Possibilities: With modules, you can modify anything on HumHub according to your requirements.
-You can build anything you are missing on other social networks.
+- Unlimited Possibilities: With modules, you can modify anything on HumHub.
+Spaces, Profiles and other things according to your requirements.
+Anything you are missing on other social networks, you can build it.
-- Notifications: Stay well-informed about things related to you with notifications.
-- Activity Stream: Monitor work and communications at a glance with the activity stream.
-- Dashboard: Get an overview and fast access to the most important information with the dashboard.
-- Social Tools: Post, comment, follow, like, and connect with other users using social tools.
-- User Profiles: Each user has a digital business card, which can be customized and used to showcase skills and connect with others.
-- Groups: Organize users in departments, branches, or any other groups for better collaboration and communication.
-- Directory: Easily find spaces, users, and groups in a sorted way using the directory.
-- File Sharing: Share documents and media files with others and discuss them within the platform.
-- Public Access: Share content with non-registered users, allowing them to access and view the content.
-- Search: Find people, discussions, and files easily using the search feature.
+- Live Updates: Stay informed about upcoming features and be amongst the first to know about them.
-- Mobile Ready: HumHub is compatible with all kinds of modern devices like smartphones and tablets, allowing you to access and use it on the go.
+- Mobile Ready: HumHub is designed to work with all kinds of modern devices like smartphones and tablets, ensuring you can stay connected wherever you are.

 ## Links